lnormanha/simple-routine-planner/README.md

 # Simple Routine Planner

-A minimalist and intuitive routine planner that helps you organize your daily activities and tasks.
-Built with modern web technologies and focused on user experience.
+A Routine planner app built with Next.js, shadcn/ui, and Zustand.
+It's a personal project to help me plan my days and tasks.

 ## Features